History of the Chicago White Sox: 2015 season

 The White Sox had an aggressive offseason following the 2014 season, signing free agents David Robertson and Melky Cabrera to multi-year contracts and trading for pitcher Jeff Samardzija.
 However, the acquisitions seemed to have little effect on the team's performance, as they finished the 2015 season in fourth place with a 76–86 record.

 2016 season

 The White Sox began the 2016 season on a strong note, leading the American League with a 23–10 record on May 9.
 The success did not last, however, as the White Sox finished with a 78–84 record and again placed fourth in the AL Central.
 Robin Ventura resigned as the team manager after the season.
 He was replaced by Rick Renteria.

-2017 season
+2017 season: Start of the rebuild

+In the 2017 offseason, the White Sox began to trade players for prospects.
+On December 6, 2016, the White Sox traded starting pitcher Chris Sale to the Boston Red Sox for outfielder Luis Alexander Basabe, pitcher Víctor Díaz, pitcher Michael Kopech, and infielder Yoán Moncada.
+The following day, they traded outfielder Adam Eaton to the Washington Nationals for pitchers Dane Dunning, Lucas Giolito, and Reynaldo López.
+During the season on July 13, 2017, the White Sox traded starting pitcher José Quintana to the Chicago Cubs for pitcher Dylan Cease, infielder Bryany Flete, outfielder Eloy Jiménez, and utility player Matt Rose.
 In 2017, the White Sox fell to 67–95 and again finished fourth in the AL Central.
 José Abreu led the American League with 343 total bases.